sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     keeps track of checksum - create a new one

 - (Bill K)
-- development vs production issue
+- development vs production issue??
   - do locally first
 - what is flyway clean or migrate command for?
   (you don't want to use clean command in production)